#JP1-43940

 Signature: Utamaro hitsu

-Condition: Good color, very good impression, overall wear and soiling, repairs around edges.
+Condition: Good color, very good impression, wear and soiling, repairs around edges.

 Description